leanhhoang2806/stock-market/README.md

 # How to use the website
 !!!!
 Search and add stock will take some time due to external API call !!!!
-Could add a loading screen, but I'm not good with UI.

 1. Add watch list (top right)
 2. To add stock: choose the watch list from Edit
 3. To watch stock: click on watch list in View